 For many of us, an aspect of social distancing is doing our work at home.
 It means we’ve traded our cubicles for couches and business suits for sweats.
 However, if you want to work remotely like a boss, there are several do’s-and-don’ts to consider.

 In Part 1 of this series, we shared ideas for setting up a workspace at home, effective time management, and becoming your own IT helpdesk.
-Now, based on the wisdom of WGU’s remote workforce — including program mentors and course instructors — we’re providing another batch of advice that will help you win at working from home.
+Now, based on the wisdom of WGU’s remote workforce — including program mentors and instructors — we’re providing another batch of advice that will help you win at working from home.

 Remember healthy practices.